ecolistening/SoundADE/README.md

 # SoundADE
-Acoustic Descriptor Extraction tool for processing sound on High Performance Computing clusters
+Acoustic Descriptor Extraction tool for processing sound on High Performance Computing clusters.

+SoundADE will recursively identify audio files within a directory structure and read these for processing by the pipeline.
+The pipeline will then compute a set of acoustic descriptors, pull out BirdNET species detection probabilities.
+If site-level information such as latitude, longitude and timezone are provided as a separate sites file, these will be used to extract solar and weather data.

 ## Installation